nicole-dwenger/cdsvisual-imagesearch/README.md

 ## Results and Discussion

-Both scripts have been run on two images of the flowers dataset.
-These images and thee three most similar images that have been identified using (1) color histograms and (2) image embeddings are displayed below.
-From these examples, it can be seen that image search using color histograms can find images of flowers which are fairly similar in e.g. their color.
-However, only comparison of feature embeddings actually allows finding images of flowers of the same kind.
+Both scripts were used to find similar images to two different target images (displayed below).
+From these examples, it can be seen that image search using color histograms could identify images which are fairly similar in e.g. their color.
+However, the use of feature embeddings actually allowed to find images of the same kind of flower.

-Color histrograms cannot take into account shapes, textures or any spatial relations.
-Feature embeddings can take into account more complex aspects of images, such as shapes, textures and spatial relations.
-Thus, color histograms may be useful to identify identical images, as they will have the same color distribution, but to find rather semantically similar images, feature embeddings might be more useful.
+Color histograms cannot take into account shapes, textures or any spatial relations.
+However, feature embeddings can take into account more complex aspects of images, such as shapes, textures and spatial relations.
+Thus, color histograms may be useful to identify identical images, as they will have the same color distribution, but feature embeddings are more useful to find rather semantically similar images.

 __Three most similar images to image_0001.jpg:__